Search the KHIT Blog

 Vegas Valley residential was heating up rapidly.
 Our 2nd house doubled in comps value within 3 yrs.

 Then things started going seriously south.
 Subprime had metastasized to the housing market, and by 2008 the financial crisis was in Code Red.
 Had we not done a 15 yr, we'd have been underwater when it came time to leave Vegas in 2013 and relocate to the SF Bay Area.
 We'd never messed with any 2nd mortgage / "HELOC" paper, and had very little consumer debt.
+We both maxed out our 401k contributions every year

 We were lucky.
 Our second Vegas house sold in one week post-listing—for a good bit more than our Ask.
+We banked a good bit of dough.

 After seeing this PBS video segment, though...